Skip to main content

 Best Practices I've Learned

 Use time("D") consistently.
-It's way more reliable than trying to use session variables, which can behave unpredictably depending on your market and data feed.
+It's more reliable than session variables, which can behave unpredictably depending on your market and data feed.
+I stopped using timenow based approaches after they failed on non-24-hour markets.

 Account for different markets.
-What works perfectly for NYSE might not work for crypto or forex.
-Always test your logic against the specific markets you're trading.
+What works on NYSE might not work for crypto or forex.
+Always test your logic against the specific markets you trade.
+I found that out when my forex day detection script triggered at midnight GMT instead of the London open.

 Test thoroughly on historical data.
-Run your script on months of past data before using it live.
-You'll catch edge cases and unusual market conditions this way.
+Run your script on months of past data before going live.
+You'll catch edge cases and unusual market conditions.
+I got caught by a half-day trading session on Black Friday once.

 Keep your code readable.
-Future you will thank present you for using clear variable names and adding comments.
-Trust me, you'll forget your brilliant logic six months from now.
+Future you will thank present you for using clear variable names and comments.
+Trust me, you'll forget your logic six months from now.

 Handle gaps and unusual situations.
 Markets sometimes behave unexpectedly due to news, holidays, or technical issues.
 Build in safeguards where possible.

-For those interested in more advanced Pine Script techniques, understanding how to use multiple conditions can help you create more sophisticated market open strategies.
+For those interested in more advanced techniques, understanding Pine Script strategy logic can help create more sophisticated market open strategies.